 There is little to be gained by playing this guessing game, outside of additional stress and scrutiny which are already plentiful enough in our lives.
 But there is good news.
 Sometimes the byproduct of pain and inefficiency and drudgery is the realization that there must be a better way to do this.
 And the good news is that there is most certainly a better way.
 Advancement and improvement, whether monumental or incremental, is always within our reach.
 As long as we are willing to accept that something is broken, it becomes infinitely easier to fix.

-They have a clear understanding of who is responsible for each mitigation action.
+- They have a clear understanding of who is responsible for each mitigation action.
 They have the ability to efficiently follow up with mitigation owners, alert them of agreed actions that are either coming due or have gone past due.
-And they can clearly demonstrate the impact to the organization when these mitigation plans are not completed on time.
+And they can clearly demonstrate the impact on the organization when these mitigation plans are not completed on time.

-They have given their business owners the ability to provide periodic updates on their mitigation plans and formally request due date extensions when required.
+- They have given their business owners the ability to provide periodic updates on their mitigation plans and formally request due date extensions when required.
 This gives them confidence that the owners of the plans understand what they are responsible for and are working to resolve their issues.
 They also can track the frequency and extent of due date extensions, allowing internal audit to identify situations where commitments are not being met.

-They can place all findings in the broader context of their organization: what locations, risks, controls, applications, etc. are impacted by this finding?
+- They can place all findings in the broader context of their organization: what locations, risks, controls, applications, etc. are impacted by this finding?
 Understanding these relationships allows our clients to prioritize their efforts and ensure that they are paying proper attention to the most critical issues their organizations are facing.

 This is one simple example of how Onspring can gather seemingly simplistic bits of data and transform them into meaningful and actionable information.
 And it’s not just limited to internal audit findings or even internal audit in general.
-Our solutions can help bring this level of understanding and control to your Compliance, Risk Management, Vendor Management and/or Business Continuity programs, as well as any other area of your organization that can benefit from structure, integrity and insight.
+Our solutions can help bring this level of understanding and control to your Compliance, Risk Management, Vendor Management and/or Business Continuity programs, as well as any other area of your organization that can benefit from structure, integrity, and insight.